-This was an internal change made to better reflect ownership by the ANZ Group.
+This was an internal change made to support internal financing requirements and better reflect ownership by the ANZ Group.

 There has been no change to our products and services.
 There is nothing our customers need to do and we will continue to provide the same high level of service and support.